-Additionally, the ESAA reports that it will continue to promote the new draft law on the Accounting and Auditing Practice, developed in coordination with the Ministry of Finance, which would establish the Supreme Council of Accounting and Auditing as the authority that regulates, develops, and oversees the accounting and auditing profession.
+ESAA reports that there is a draft law on the Accounting and Auditing Practice, developed in coordination with the Ministry of Finance (MoF), which would establish a Supreme Council of Accounting and Auditing as the authority that regulates, develops, and oversees the accounting and auditing profession.
 Under the new law, the Supreme Council would be responsible for overseeing and delegating the responsibility for operating a mandatory QA review system for all audits.
 Currently, only audits of listed entities and NBFIs regulated by EFSA are subject to inspections as mentioned above.
 During 2018–2019 extensive meetings were held by the MoF to discuss the draft with civil society institutions and PAOs to make its observations on the law and its effects on the profession in preparation for submission to Parliament.

-While the new law is still under consideration, ESAA indicates that it will continue to promote the need to develop and adopt a QA system for all audits to the Syndicate of Commerce—Accountants and Auditing (SAE)—the other professional accountancy organization in Egypt responsible for the regulation of auditors listed with the Ministry of Finance.
-However, the successful passage of the new draft law would address this need given that the proposed Supreme Council would legally require a delegated entity to carry out QA reviews of all audits.
+While the new law is still under consideration, ESAA indicates that it has continued to promote the need to develop and adopt a QA system for all audits to the Syndicate of Commerce—Accountants and Auditing (SOC)—the other professional accountancy organization in Egypt which is responsible for the regulation of all professional accountants and auditors.

 SMO 2: International Education Standards

-The institute now works to promote the incorporation of the IES requirements to the government and universities.
-In April 2016, ESAA reports that it held a meeting with representatives of Cairo’s universities to encourage the universities to update their accountancy syllabi to comply with the requirements of the IES.
-ESAA indicates that it has not followed-up with the universities to ensure they have updated their syllabi; however, it does note that several of its members are professors and instructors at Egyptian universities and promote the implementation of the IES.
+The institute works to promote the incorporation of the IES requirements to the government and universities.
+The ESAA notes that several of its members are professors and instructors at Egyptian universities and promote the implementation of the IES.

-In October 2015, the ESAA launched an accountancy academy to provide professional training and has been delivering training courses for its members since then.
-Over the 2016–2017 period, it has plans to deliver training courses on the Egyptian Standards on Auditing Review and Other Assurance Services, the recently adopted Egyptian Accounting Standards, cost accounting & managerial accounting, corporate governance & risk management, finance, taxation, quality assurance, and quality control.
-Although not required by law, the ESAA has developed mandatory CPD for it is members of 120 hours over three years and established a process to monitor compliance with CPD requirements.
-In September 2016, the ESAA and the Association for Chartered Certified Accountants (ACCA) signed a strategic partnership agreement to strengthen ESAA’s CPD programming and knowledge sharing by offering local qualification developments, such as papers in IFRS.
-In line with this, the ESAA plans to organize courses on the IFRS in January 2017 to prepare its members to take the IFRS Dip.
-Exam.
+In October 2015, the ESAA launched an accountancy academy to provide IPD and CPD professional training for its members.
+Although not required by law, the ESAA has instituted a mandatory CPD requirement for it is members of 120 hours over three years and established a process to monitor compliance with CPD requirements.
+In September 2016, the ESAA and the Association for Chartered Certified Accountants (ACCA) signed a strategic partnership agreement to strengthen ESAA’s CPD programming and knowledge sharing by offering local qualification developments, such as IFRS.
+From this partnership, ESAA members are exempted from 9 out of 14 papers to pass ACCA exams and gain recognition and certification by ACCA.

 SMO 3: International Standards on Auditing

-To support its members, ESAA provides trainings on the ESAROAS on an ongoing basis through its accountancy academy, publishes articles in its magazine on any changes to the ISA, and disseminates new Exposure Drafts issued by the IAASB to receive any comments back from members.
-Subsequently, it will submit comments to Exposure Drafts issued by the IAASB.
+To support its members, ESAA states it provides regular trainings on the ESAROAS on an ongoing basis through its accountancy training center, publishes articles in its magazine on any changes to the ISA, and disseminates new exposure drafts issued by the IAASB.

 SMO 4: Code of Ethics for Professional Accountants

-To support its members that are registered with the EFSA, the ESAA maintains the ECE on its website as an online resource and trains and educates members on the requirements of the ECE.
-ESAA also informs its new members about the possible sanctions in a case of a breach of professional standards, including ethical requirements.
-In addition, ESAA disseminates information to its members on the IESBA Code of Ethics through its website and magazine and encourages its members to provide comments on Exposure Drafts issued by the IESBA.
+To support its members that are registered with the EFSA, the ESAA states it maintains the ECE on its website as an online resource and trains and educates members on the requirements of the ECE.
+ESAA also informs its new members about the possible sanctions in the case of a breach of professional standards, including ethical requirements.
+In addition, ESAA disseminates information to its members on the IESBA Code of Ethics through its website and magazine.

 SMO 5: International Public Sector Accounting Standards